Best VPN for Windows | How to Use & Setup a VPN on Windows

 Cons: Rare connectivity issues on Windows.
 No free trial available.

-Final Verdict: Operated by the GZ Systems and based in Hong Kong (one of the safest internet hubs in the world), PureVPN has its good days and bad days.
+Final Verdict: Operated by the GZ Systems and based in British Virgin Islands (one of the safest internet hubs in the world), PureVPN has its good days and bad days.
 The VPN has some dissatisfied customers, but delivers great capabilities for unblocking VoDs, which include:

 - DDoS Protection Feature